jaehyunnn/DeepAerialMatching_pytorch/README.md

 # TBA

-Pytorch implementation of our proposed method for aerial image registration.
+Pytorch implementation of our proposed method for aerial image matching.

 .